 Some years back, I saw Paul Weller on TV talking a book he’d apparently just re-read.
-That book was called Absolute Beginners, written by Colin MacInnes.
+That book was called Absolute Beginners by Colin MacInnes.

 Why?
-Well, to put it bluntly, Absolute Beginners is the first and best book to read if you want an understanding of what ‘mod’ is all about.
+Well, to put it bluntly, Absolute Beginners is the first and best book to read if you want an understanding of the ‘mod’ mindset.

 Not that it’s evident at first glance.
 The book doesn’t feature parkas and beach fights, nor does it mention the word ‘mod’ once in its pages.
 It wasn’t even written by some teenage hipster of the day.
 It was actually written by a 45-year-old Australian, living in the city and working at the BBC.
 On the face of it, not the most likely of people to capture the burgeoning youth scene of the late 1950s.
 But MacInnes did have one thing (aside from an ability to write) on his side.
 He was a keen observer of life.

-Absolute Beginners was a result of hours of observing in London’s coffee bar and jazz club scene, as well as a knowledge of the city’s ‘underbelly’.
-MacInnes was an openly bisexual man, giving him an insight into a world rarely seen in the late 50s.
-Check out the initial description of ‘The Fabulous Hoplite’, a spot-on example of the gay clientele of early London boutiques like Vince’s Man’s Shop.
+Absolute Beginners was the result of hours of observing in London’s coffee bar and jazz club scene, as well as a knowledge of the city’s ‘underbelly’.
+MacInnes was an openly bisexual man, giving him an insight into a world rarely seen by the public in the late 50s.
+Check out the initial description of ‘The Fabulous Hoplite’, a spot-on example of the gay clientele of early London boutiques like Vince’s Man’s Shop, for example.

 The central character/ narrator of Absolute Beginners is nameless (but has been given the name ‘Colin’ after the author).
 He’s a teenage product of the era – fearless, single-minded, independent and above all, hip.
-Cool imported European clobber, a place of his own, a fine collection of modern jazz, a Vespa, a fairly profitable living as a freelance photographer and a desire to live his life both outside and above the world around him.
+Cool imported European clobber, a place of his own, a fine collection of modern jazz, a Vespa (acquired during this particular tale), a fairly profitable living as a freelance photographer and a desire to live his life both outside and above the world around him.
 He’s both free of class and full of it.

 There’s an endless selection of quotable lines, as well as some cracking detail on offer.